 Discussions around breasts are rarely controversy-free.
 To breastfeed, or not to breastfeed?
 That is one question.
 Others include: #Freethenipple, or no?
-Should women revel in the attention and free drinks that a low-cut top can bring, or should they practice modesty and cover up?
-What about breast augmentation, currently the second most common plastic surgery performed in the U.S.?
-Most women think about all of these questions at some point in their lives.
-And, since October is Breast Cancer Awareness Month, we wanted to explore the complex relationship women have with their breasts.
+Should women revel in the attention and free drinks that a low-cut top can bring, or should they practise modesty and cover up?
+What about breast augmentation?
+Breast reduction?
+Most people with breasts think about all of these questions at some point in their lives.
+And so we wanted to explore the complex relationship people have with their breasts.

-We so often compartmentalize our public coverage of breasts into discrete narratives: breasts as sexual, breasts as nurturing, breasts as the origin of cancer.
-But, the reality is that women experience the interplay between these narratives (alongside breasts' many other roles and stories) every day.
+We so often compartmentalise our public coverage of breasts into discrete narratives: breasts as sexual, breasts as nurturing, breasts as the origin of cancer.
+But, the reality is that people experience the interplay between these narratives (alongside breasts' many other roles and stories) every day.
 Our breasts can be supremely sexually pleasurable; they can be a source of anxiety about "measuring up" to cultural expectations.
 They can be beautiful; they can be a source of illness and pain.
-Each woman's breasts — and each woman's story — are uniquely her own.
+Each person's breasts — and each person's story — are uniquely her own.

 So, we bring you 24 women and their personal relationships with their breasts: difficult and celebratory, in sickness and in health.